Introduction

 Weekly Gym Maintenance Tasks

-- 🔍 Inspect flooring for cracks or slip risks
+- Inspect the flooring for cracks or slip risks

 Quick Takeaway: Weekly maintenance prevents small issues from becoming big ones.